 Coda: Ruby is the only hearing member of a deaf family.
 She works mornings before school to help her parents and brother keep their fishing business afloat, but in joining her high school's choir club, Ruby finds herself drawn to both her duet partner and her latent passion for singing.

 Becoming Helen Keller: The life and legacy of Helen Keller, including how she used her celebrity to advocate for human rights and social justice for women, the poor and people with disabilities.

 Children of a Lesser God: A new speech teacher at a school for the deaf falls in love with the janitor, a deaf woman speechless by choice.

 The Sound of Metal: Metal drummer Ruben begins to lose his hearing.
-When a doctor tells him his condition will worsen, he thinks his career and life is over.
-His girlfriend Lou checks the former addict into a rehab for the deaf hoping it will prevent a relapse and help him adapt to his new life.
+When a doctor tells him his condition will worsen, he thinks his career and life are over.
+His girlfriend Lou checks the former addict into rehab for the deaf, hoping it will prevent relapse and help him adapt to his new life.
 After being welcomed and accepted just as he is, Ruben must choose between his new normal and the life he once knew.

 Moonlight Sonata: Deafness in Three Movements: Weaving a story about what we discover when we push beyond loss, Moonlight Sonata is a deeply personal memoir about a deaf boy growing up, his deaf grandfather growing old, and Ludwig van Beethoven the year he was blindsided by deafness and wrote his iconic sonata.